Skip to content ↓

 Assemblies

 The spiritual, moral, social and cultural development of students underpins all our aims.
-It’s about making sure that we do all we can to help our students develop into self-assured, confident, happy, positive young people.
+We make sure that we do all we can to help our students develop into self-assured, confident, happy, positive young people that are ready to be confident citizens ready for the wider world.
 Students need opportunities to talk about their feelings and justify them in both informal and formal settings.
 They need to be given responsibility and trust to develop their confidence.
 Pupils are encouraged to question things and to balance right and wrong.
 At Copleston, we develop these traits by celebrating achievement and encouraging pupils to have the confidence to undertake difficult tasks and enjoy a wide range of experiences.

 This dimension to every student’s learning is promoted, both within lessons and in extra-curricular activities.
-The school has a bespoke enrichment form time programme- The Base and The Apex (in Sixth Form) which addresses various themes from climate change to personal finance, gender, self esteem, wellbeing and beyond.
+The school has a bespoke enrichment form time programme- The Base and The Apex (in Sixth Form) that addresses various themes from climate change to personal finance, gender, self-esteem, wellbeing and beyond.

-In addition, our year 9 Copleston Culture lessons encourage students to read a variety of topical novels to be disucssed.
+In addition, our year 9 Copleston Culture lessons encourage students to read a variety of topical novels that are disucssed and the complex themes such as migration, discrimination, stereotyping and class systems are debated.

 Spiritual: